hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

      Hispanic/Latinx, International, Pacific Islander, White, and
      domestic/unknown), summed the same way as the campus-level numbers (sum admits and applicants per group, then divide).
+   - **Academic outcomes vs. admit rate:** pick a campus and see a scatter plot of each Bay Area high school's CAASPP mathematics mean score against that school's admit rate at the selected campus, with a trendline and a correlation coefficient (r).

 ## Findings